tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 The above information should be gathered automatically at startup, but at any time the user can use a `refresh` button to update it (eg, if he has changed the files/folders in the meantime) — refreshment of this dialog might imply resetting other dialogs too, because some changes in the Archiv might require running again some functions.

-The __Last Updated__ (timestamp) seems useful because different panels might be refreshed at different points in time, and if each panel has a timestamp it can be useful to keep track of their differences, and to work out why a panel is greyed out (ie, needs refreshing).
+The __Last Updated__ (timestamp: `YY/MM/DD-hh-mm-ss`) seems useful because different panels might be refreshed at different points in time, and if each panel has a timestamp it can be useful to keep track of their differences, and to work out why a panel is greyed out (ie, needs refreshing).

 #### Project Errors Panel